pingcap/tidb-operator/en/restore-data-using-tidb-lightning.md

 The method of deploying TiDB Lightning varies with different methods of granting permissions and with different storages.

-* If you grant permissions by importing AWS S3 AccessKey and SecretKey, or if you use Ceph or GCS as the storage, run the following command to deploy TiDB Lightning:
+* If you grant permissions by importing Amazon S3 AccessKey and SecretKey, or if you use Ceph or GCS as the storage, run the following command to deploy TiDB Lightning:

     {{< copyable "shell-regular" >}}